keu/docs/astro/install-aws.md

 - Your preferred cluster installation region.
 See the supported region lists for [AWS](resource-reference-aws.md#aws-region).
 - Optional.
 Your preferred worker instance type for your first cluster.
 See [AWS cluster configurations](resource-reference-aws.md#worker-node-types).
 - Optional.
-Your VPC peering requirements for [AWS](https://docs.astronomer.io/astro/install-aws?tab=byoc#vpc-peering-prerequisites-optional).
+Your VPC peering requirements for [AWS](install-aws.md#vpc-peering-prerequisites-optional-2).
 - The email address of your first Astro user.

 If you haven't provided this information to Astronomer support, contact your Astronomer representative.

+#### VPC peering prerequisites (Optional)

+If any AWS resources are on a private network, you can choose between two options:

+- Allow traffic through the public internet and use allow-lists for communication.
+- Create a VPC Peering connection between the Astronomer VPC and the VPCs for your broader network.

+If you want to continue with the second option, you'll additionally need:

+- A CIDR block (RFC 1918 IP Space) no smaller than a `/19` range.
+You must ensure it does not overlap with the AWS VPC(s) that you will be peering with later.
+The default CIDR range is `172.20.0.0/19`.
+- VPC Name / ID for peering with Astronomer (accessible through the [AWS VPC console](https://console.aws.amazon.com/vpc/)).
+- The IP addresses of your DNS servers.

 ### Astronomer support creates the cluster